TB Joshua: Criticism and controversy

 Several prominent pastors in and outside Nigeria condemned him, including Pastor Chris Okotie, who described him as a "son of the devil" as well as Enoch Adeboye, David Oyedepo, Ayo Oritsejafor, and Ted Haggard.
 The Christian Association of Nigeria (CAN) criticized him (although a CAN delegation attended his funeral).
 Numerous evangelical and Pentecostal figures in Nigeria denounced Joshua as an "impostor" and occult figure posing as an evangelical.

 In 2009, the Pentecostal Fellowship of Nigeria publicly disassociated itself from TB Joshua's church, calling on him to "repent and convert to Christianity."
 Ayo Oritsejafor, leader of the organization, criticized Joshua for serving as pastor without study in the field.

 In 2010, Cameroon's foreign minister Henri Eyebe Ayissi termed Joshua a "son of the devil pretending to be a man of God" and advised hundreds of Cameroonians not to take a planned pilgrimage to Lagos, where several others had been left without accommodation.
 Rumours of a visit by Joshua to Zimbabwe in 2012 led to an intense national debate, culminating with pastors and politicians strongly objecting.

 In 2011, the BBC reported that at least three people in London with HIV died after they stopped taking life saving drugs on the advice of evangelical Christian pastors.
 The HIV prevention charity African Health Policy Network (AHPN) believed that SCOAN, which maintained an office in Southwark, London, "may" be one of those involved in such practices; SCOAN responded by saying that "we do not ask people to stop taking their medication".

 In 2014, SCOAN published videos in which a man who called himself "Mustapha" and purported to be a member of the Islamic terrorist group Boko Haram said that he, and four others, had planned to "bomb" the church, but that he decided to confess these plans after hearing Joshua's prayers.
-SCOAN's video clip of the purported confession went viral on YouTube.
 The Nigerian Movement for Accountability and Good Governance called on authorities to investigate the authenticity of the claims.

 Building collapse

 On 12 September 2014, a guesthouse at SCOAN's compound in Lagos collapsed, killing at least 115 people, of whom 84 were South Africans.
-The coroner's inquest concluded that the cause was criminal negligence, but Joshua blamed a'mysterious' airplane that he claimed had tried to kill him.
+The coroner's inquest concluded that the cause was criminal negligence, but Joshua blamed a 'mysterious' airplane that he claimed had fired an "infrasonic weapon" at the building.